 Three days ago, he had been returning from the university where he taught English Literature when he had scented Malcolm just a block away from where he was.
 He had been so infuriated and scared at the same time that he had to change his route and go around the entire city to reach his house.
 When he entered the house, Greta had sensed his apprehension through the mate bond and had gone into a frenzy because later that night, Elliot hadn’t returned at his usual time.
 Even though he was at a house party, both Xavier and Greta hadn’t calmed down until Elliot had stepped inside the house, at midnight.

 Right now, Xavier wished for nothing but his son’s protection.
 Neither did he want him to turn in front of humans.
 Even that would be equally dangerous to Malcolm finding them.
-So, Xavier had decided that he would have to tell Elliot about their lycan side sooner than he had anticipated.
+So Xavier decided that he would tell Elliot about their lycan side sooner than he had anticipated.

 “Why are you up at this ungodly hour?”
 He asked Elliot.